-Our reified approach has implications for certain standard types of analysis.
-For example, if the motivation for calibration is to learn about actual system values, or to predict future system performance, then, as our approach provides a joint description of beliefs about all of the relevant quantities, a Bayesian analysis provides a natural replacement for traditional calibration analyses, which is typically based on finding a single 'best fit' value for the simulator inputs.
-In a reified analysis it is not clear what it would mean to calibrate our original simulator.
+Using our reified approach has implications for certain standard types of computer analysis.
+For example, there is a lot of interest in calibrating computer simulators.
+If the motivation for calibration is to learn about actual system values, or to predict future system performance, then, as our approach provides a joint description of beliefs about all of the relevant quantities, a Bayesian analysis provides a natural replacement for traditional calibration analyses, based, for example, on finding a single "best fit" value for the simulator inputs, which will be superior if our assessment provides a more realistic representation of the uncertainties in the problem.
+If we accept the reified form, then it is not immediately clear what it would mean to calibrate our original simulator.
 Suppose that our intention is simply to find a setting for the inputs for which the simulator outputs match reasonably closely to historical data and for which we have a reasonable degree of confidence in the predictions made at this input choice for future system behaviour.
 As we have a full description of uncertainty, we may therefore solve the optimisation problem of identifying the input value which minimises the difference between the simulator output and the system behaviour in some appropriate probabilistic metric.
 This provides a form of model calibration with an assessment of fit quality.
+Searching the full input space for the best match would be enormously computer intensive.
+However, we would expect the best match to be close to the true system values, so that we would be able to provide an informative measure on likely values for the best match to direct the search.